ramkrishnatiwari1108-cat-to-1108/Movie-Multi-Label-Classification-/README.md

 No heavy text cleaning was done to avoid losing meaning.

 # Model Saving and Loading

-All trained components are saved using `joblib`:
+Original I was suppose to be using ML flow , but some issues occured ,i lost it all , after re launching i had to start again All trained components are saved using `joblib`:
 - TF-IDF vectorizers
 - Genre label encoder (`MultiLabelBinarizer`)